Dual variational formulations for a large class of non-convex models in the calculus of variations: Abstract

 \section{Abstract}

 {This article develops dual variational formulations for a large class of models in variational optimization.
 The results are established through basic tools of functional analysis, convex analysis and duality theory.
 The main duality principle is developed as an application to a Ginzburg-Landau type system in superconductivity in the absence of a magnetic field.
-Finally, in the last section, we develop a new general primal dual variational formulation also suitable for the non-convex global optimization for a large class of models in physics and engineering.}
+In the first part final sections, we develop new general dual convex variational formulations, more specifically, dual formulations with a large region of convexity around the critical points which are suitable for the non-convex optimization for a large class of models in physics and engineering.
+Finally, in the last section we present some numerical results concerning the generalized method of lines applied to a Ginzburg-Landau type equation.}